ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 2. Client owned, unsharable connection pool

-    If you define the `connectionPool` field inline when creating the database client with `sql:ConnectionPool` type, an unshareable connection pool will be created.
-Below shown is the example from JDBC module to use the global connection pool.
+    If you define the `connectionPool` field inline when creating the database client with the `sql:ConnectionPool` type, an unshareable connection pool will be created.
+The JDBC module example below shows how the global connection pool is used.

     ```ballerina
     jdbc:Client dbClient = new (url = "jdbc:mysql://localhost:3306/testdb",
                                 connectionPool = { maxOpenConnections: 5 });
     ```

-3. Local shareable connection pool
+3. Local, shareable connection pool

     If you create a record of type `sql:ConnectionPool` and reuse that in the configuration of multiple clients, for each  set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be created.
-Below shown is the example from JDBC module to use the global connection pool.
+The JDBC module example below shows how the global connection pool is used.

     ```ballerina
     sql:ConnectionPool connPool = {maximumPoolSize: 5};